eldun/eldun.github.io/_drafts/rt-part-3.md

 ### <a id="using-smart-pointers"></a>Using Smart Pointers

 In the time since I've completed [The First Weekend]({{ site.url }}/2020/06/19/ray-tracing-in-one-weekend-part-two.html), Shirley has updated his code to use smart pointers in place of raw ones.
-Granted, I should've known to use smart pointers myself, but I was more familiar with java at that time and wanted to stick to the guide.
+I should've known to use smart pointers myself, but I was more familiar with java at that time and wanted to stick to the guide.

 Anyway, you can read about smart pointers [here](https://docs.microsoft.com/en-us/cpp/cpp/smart-pointers-modern-cpp).
 We'll mainly be using the `shared_ptr` class, which is designed for pointers that may have more than one owner.
 The raw pointer is not deleted until all `shared_ptr` owners have gone out of scope or given up ownership.